Welcome & Overview

 Keep Track of How Much You Drink

 Drink 2 liters (64 ounces) of liquids every day.
 Try to drink a small amount steadily throughout the day.
-Your caregiver must keep track of all the liquids you drink in the Outpatient BMT Temperature and Intake Log.
+Your caregiver must keep track of all the liquids you drink in the Outpatient Cellular Therapy Temperature and Liquid Intake Log.

 Monitoring You for Bleeding